 Step 2: Download and Install VMWare Workstation

 After downloading the Virtual Firewall image, you must have to download and install VMWare Workstation.
-If you already installed, just skip this step.
-To download VMWare Workstation, visit the official website VMWare Workstation or download it from filehippo.
+If you already installed it, just skip this step.
+To download VMWare Workstation, visit the official website VMWare Workstation.
 By default, you get 30 days evaluation period, after that, you can purchase it.
 Once you have installed it, it will be looks like the below image:

 Step 3: Configuring your Virtual Network Interfaces for FortiGate Firewall